 General Disclosure: This material is prepared by BlackRock and is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
 The opinions expressed are as of Nov.
-5, 2018, and may change as subsequent conditions vary.
+19, 2018, and may change as subsequent conditions vary.
 The information and opinions contained in this material are derived from proprietary and nonproprietary sources deemed by BlackRock to be reliable, are not necessarily all-inclusive and are not guaranteed as to accuracy.
 As such, no warranty of accuracy or reliability is given and no responsibility arising in any other way for errors and omissions (including responsibility to any person by reason of negligence) is accepted by BlackRock, its officers, employees or agents.
 This material may contain 'forward looking' information that is not purely historical in nature.
 Such information may include, among other things, projections and forecasts.
 There is no guarantee that any forecasts made will come to pass.
 Reliance upon information in this material is at the sole discretion of the reader.
-This material is intended for information purposes only and does not constitute investment advice or an offer or solicitation to purchase or sell in any securities, BlackRock funds or any investment strategy nor shall any securities laws of such jurisdiction.
+This material is intended for information purposes only and does not constitute investment advice or an offer or solicitation to purchase or sell in any securities, BlackRock funds or any investment strategy nor shall any securities be offered or sold to any person in any jurisdiction in which an offer, solicitation, purchase or sale would be unlawful under the securities laws of such jurisdiction.
 Past performance is not a reliable indicator of current or future results and should not be the sole factor of consideration when selecting a product or strategy.